ssmanji89/halopsa-workflows-mcp/README.md

 2. **Authentication Failures**: Ensure your `HALOPSA_TENANT` is correctly set alongside the client ID and secret.

 3. **API Errors**: Check that your `HALOPSA_BASE_URL` does not include a trailing slash or "/api" suffix.

+4. **Compatibility Issues**: If you encounter protocol compatibility issues, check the debug logs for details.
+Try running the compatibility test script to identify specific issues.

 ### Debugging